wmatthe/Getting-and-Cleaning-Data-Course-Project/README.md

 1.Merge the training and the test sets to create one data set.

-	1.1 Set source directory
-	1.2 Downloaded zip file and unzipped using unzip function.
+	1.1 Downloaded zip file and unzipped using unzip function.
-	1.3 Read the following files into R:
+	1.2 Read the following files into R:

 		• features.txt		# Lists all the features i.e. measurements (ex. mean, s.d, var) from the data
 		• activity_labels.txt	# Lists six activities performed in the experiement